watir/watirbook/main/headless.md

 ## PhantomJS

+I> You will need internet access if you want to follow examples in this chapter.
+All examples in this chapter are tried on Mac OS X 10.8.5, PhantomJS 1.9.7, Ruby 2.1.1p76 and selenium-webdriver 2.40.0 but everything should work on all supported platforms.

 If you do not have Ruby, Selenium and PhantomJS already installed, please see *Installation* chapter.
 If you are not familiar with Selenium API, please see *Quick Start*, *Driver* and *Element* chapters.

 All you have to do to drive PhantomJS is to let Selenium know that you want to drive it when starting the browser: